 Three easy steps to planning compelling programming for your organization's women's initiative.

-These pressures – the ones we feel in college and immediately after – are exactly why we at Gild are so passionate about working with young women in college.
+The pressures we feel in college and immediately after are exactly why we at Gild are so passionate about working with young women in college.
 Reaching these women before they enter the workplace and arming them with the tools needed to empower one another in and beyond school is essential to building the next generation of female leaders.

 Gild Collective uses data and key insights from working with thousands of women to drive strategic organizational change and to provide workplace inclusion trainings to key stakeholders.